sknop/shoe-store/lab1.md

 > [!TIP]
 > The `CREATE TABLE AS` statement does not return since the underlying `INSERT` statement continues to populate the new table.
-> In the UI, you need to open a workspace with the '+' button if you do not want to stop the statement.
-In the Confluent CLI,
+> You do not want to stop that statement.
+In the UI, you can either open a new workspace with the '+' button or
+> you can replace the "CREATE TABLE AS" statement with a new statement and then use "CMD-ENTER" (on Mac) or "WIN-ENTER"
+> (on Windows) to run it while keeping the old command going.
+>
-> you can detach from the statement by pressing `Enter` when prompted.
+> In the Confluent CLI, you can simply detach from the statement by pressing `Enter` when prompted.

 Show the amount of customers in `shoe_customers_keyed`.
 ```